troclaux/notes/aws.md

   - resources are shared and coordinated to achieve a common goal
 - grid: distributed computing system that connects multiple computers or servers to work together on a common task or problem
   - decentralized
+- hybrid service: service that can operate both in the cloud and on-premises